dancancro/great-big-example-application/README.md

-# @ngrx/store sample app
+# Angular2 State Demo

-Exploring @ngrx/store and integration with http
+Exploring State and Data management with @ngrx/store and http in an Angular2 demo

 ## Prerequisites
 You will need to have [Git](https://git-scm.com/) and [Node.js + NPM](http://nodejs.org) installed on your machine.